 Why is Network2Work @PVCC Important?

-In our region, 10,940 families, or 17%, do not make enough money to pay for the essentials of life—food, shelter, clothing, and utilities, and the added costs associated with working childcare and transportation.
+In our region, 9,413, or 14%, do not make enough money to pay for the essentials of life—food, shelter, clothing, and utilities, and the added costs associated with working childcare and transportation.
 The goal of Network2Work @PVCC is to help these families become self-sufficient by identifying jobs within their reach and positioning them to secure and excel in those jobs.

 What Areas are Served by Network2Work @PVCC?